 If done correctly, if can easily eliminate the many layers that exist between the clinician and the actual print out of the report that ends up being a permanent record at the health care facility.

-This can effectively increase the overall productivity of the entire department, since there will be no time lags between the speaker and the text.
+There are many benefits of speech recognition in healthcare.
+It can effectively increase the overall productivity of the entire department, since there will be no time lags between the speaker and the text.
 Once this has been done, the doctor can visually check for errors and rectify the same in real time, acquire a printout and sign it off so that it can become part of the medical facility’s overall patient record database.

 However, as with all things there are certain issues that need to be ironed out before the technology goes into full production.
 For example, dealing with ambient noise issues is still a major problem with regard to speech recognition technology and its implementation in any health care facility.